massi-fa/Political_Viewpoints_in_News_Media/README.md

 This folder contains the templates for the prompts used in different stages of the process:

-- **Claims&Actors_extraction_prompt_template**: Template used for extracting claims and associated actors from articles.
+- **Claims&Actors_extraction_prompt_template**: A template used for extracting claims and associated actors from articles.
-- **text_prompt_template**: Template used for fine-tuning and inference tasks related to claim classification.
+- **text_prompt_template**: A template used for fine-tuning and inference tasks related to claim classification.
-- **KG_prompt_template**: Template used for integrating knowledge graphs into the model's inference process.
+- **KG_prompt_template**: A template used for fine-tuning and inference tasks that integrate knowledge graphs into the model's process.
-- **Text+KG_prompt_template**: Combined template that integrates both text and knowledge graph information for model fine-tuning and inference.
+- **Text+KG_prompt_template**: A combined template that integrates both text and knowledge graph information for model fine-tuning and inference.

 ---